zmj4948/crypto_toolkit/CRIBSHEET.md

 Alice computes: _B<sup>a</sup>_ = _(α<sup>b</sup>)<sup>a</sup>_ = _α<sup>ab</sup>_ mod _p_
 Bob computes: _A<sup>b</sup>_ = _(α<sup>a</sup>)<sup>b</sup>_ = _α<sup>ab</sup>_ mod _p_

 Based on the Discrete Log Problem ( found in number theory)

+When picking a value for α, make sure the value is primitative, so that the full cycle is used.
 ##ElGamal
 **Topic 8b, Week 12, CH 8, pg 227**
 - Proposed by ElGamal